Jump to year: 2011 | 2010 | 2009 | 2008 | 2007 | 2006

 This release primarily offers more customization options to the user: it provides support for custom SSH options, provides customization and management features for the working directory on the deployed VMs, allows users to customize timeouts, and run local commands from cloudinit.d launch plans.
 In addition, we expanded and clarified the documentation as well as fixed bugs.

-The latest documentation for cloudinit.d can be found at: http://www.nimbusproject.org/doc/cloudinitd/latest/
+The latest documentation for cloudinit.d can be found at: https://www.nimbusproject.org/doc/cloudinitd/latest/

 The features in this release were supported by the Ocean Observatory Initiative and FutureGrid projects.